OpenSourceEconomics/ruspy/docs/source/estimation.rst

 In the promotion folder of the repository are two demonstration jupyter notebooks.
-The `replication <https://github.com/OpenSourceEconomics/ruspy/blob/kantevorich/promotion /replication/replication.ipynb>`_ notebook allows to easily experiment with the estimation methods described here.
+The `replication <https://github.com/OpenSourceEconomics/ruspy/blob/kantevorich/promotion /replication/replication.ipynb>`_ notebook allows to easily experiment with the methods described here.
 If you have have everything setup, then it should be easy to run it.
+For a more advanced set up have a look at the `replication of Iskhakov et al. (2016) <https://github.com/OpenSourceEconomics/ruspy/ blob/replication_notebook_and_documentation/promotion/replication/ replication_iskhakov_et_al_2016.ipynb>`_.